nafizjiwa/CSS-Combinators/README.md

-# CSS-Combinators
+# CSS-Combinators '+', '>','~'and'space'
-What they are ? and Examples.
+What they are ?

 ##### First,<br>
 CSS Selectors are used to select HTML elements on our web pages that we want to style.<br>

-        SELECTOR {
+        CSS SELECTOR {
-        CSS Rule states which html element is selected to have the css property values inside the rule applied to them.
+               The CSS Rule within curly braces states the css property and values to style the CSS selector.
         }
  <br>

         h1 {
-        color: blue;       //so style the h1 element with the text a color blue }
+        color: blue;       //style the h1 element with the color blue }
 | The group of Selectors | What the selector styles | Example |
 | :--------------- | :---------------------------------------|:-----:|